jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 Computer Vision | BanquePostale_AccountStatement

 ## Project Description
-The aim is to download the most recent bank account statement from https://www.labanquepostale.fr/ as a PDF file to a custom directory (local or server)
+The aim of this process is to automate the download of the most recent bank account statement from https://www.labanquepostale.fr/ as a PDF file to a custom directory (local or server).
+This process could be scheduled every month and executed as a server script.

 ## This script is for test purpose only! ##